krovvidiv-code/image-storage/docs/quickstart-playground.md

 ---

-## Step 2: Correlated Investigations
+## Step 2: Run a Simple Investigation

 Debugging is about connecting the dots.
 Resolve AI excels at jumping between infrastructure, logs, and code so you don't have to.